telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/data-attributes.md

 ````

 The button above will simply print the report currently displayed.
-Elements do not need to exist prior to the viewer initialization - they can be created on the fly and as soon as they have the *data-command* and *data-target-report-viewer* attribute the command can be executed.
+Elements do not need to exist before the viewer initialization - they can be created on the fly and as soon as they have the *data-command* and *data-target-report-viewer* attributes the command can be executed.

 The following table is a list of all available commands for the *data-command* attribute: